 A warm welcome!

-Alternatively, you can book accommodations through Heidelberg Marketing or other booking platforms.
+You can book accommodations through Heidelberg Marketing or other booking platforms.

 Here at the Congress, we take sustainability very seriously; please help us achieve our goals – for example, by travelling by train.
 It’s sustainable and relaxing!